What is a hotel booking engine?

 It allows you to collect valuable data about your guests

 Data collection is absolutely critical, especially in the hotel industry where guests are demanding a more personalised experience.
-Guest data can help you tailor your marketing campaigns to attract the most motivated guests to your hotel brand.
+Guest data can help you tailor your marketing campaigns to attract the most motivated guests to your property and improve the personalisation of your guest communications to enhance your guest’s overall experience.

 It directly improves the guest experience at your property